cooklang/cooklang-sync/docs/MobileSDK.md

 Ensure you've added the package dependency correctly and the minimum deployment target is iOS 16.0.

-### Android: "Could not resolve com.github.cooklang:sync"
+### Android: "Could not resolve org.cooklang:cooklang-sync"

 1. Check that the GitHub Packages repository is configured
 2. Verify your GitHub token has `read:packages` scope